 What happens next?

-Resolutions will vary as a function of incidents and history of reports, and can include individual and group-based trainings, behavior change plans, formal apologies, restorative justice approaches, informal mediation, community healing events, as well as referrals of the incident to appropriate institutional committees, such as UCIRO (see below for a description of UCIRO), Title IX Office, Community Standards and Student Conduct, and faculty adjudication proceedings (see Chapter 28 of the faculty code).
+Resolutions will vary as a function of incidents and history of reports, and can include offering individual and group-based trainings, behavior change, formal apologies, restorative justice approaches, informal mediation, community healing events, as well as when appropriate referrals of the incident to appropriate institutional channels, such as UCIRO (see below for a description of UCIRO), Title IX Office, Community Standards and Student Conduct, and faculty adjudication proceedings (see Chapters 25 and 28 of the faculty code).

 Annually, the Psychology Chair will provide the department with a report on the aggregate nature of biased complaints that were reported via the Bias Reporting Team, as well as the resolutions.
 These reports, which will anonymize and minimize the identifiability of individuals involved, will be posted on the Department of Psychology's web pages.